-Beginning around 1880, the percentage of the older male population at work began to decline sharply (see Figure 1).
+So, why did workforce participation start to drop?
 Experts attribute this decline to an unexpected and substantial stream of income that appeared in the form of old-age pensions for Civil War veterans.
-A comprehensive study found that veterans eligible for these pensions had significantly higher retirement rates than the population at large.
+Veterans eligible for these pensions had significantly higher retirement rates than the population at large.2

-As the veterans died off, work rates did not return to their previous levels.
-Various analysts argue that this trend reflects the growth of workers' incomes.
-But employer attitudes were also becoming important.
+Interestingly, as the veterans died off, work rates did not return to their previous levels.
+One explanation is the growth of workers' incomes, which allowed them to purchase more leisure at the end of their lives.3 But employer attitudes were also becoming important.
 The U.S. workforce was rapidly shifting from self-employment, most notably in agriculture, to employees of large enterprises.
 Employers increasingly introduced mandatory retirement ages for their employees.
-And they were reluctant to hire older workers, especially during the Great Depression.
+And they were reluctant to hire older workers, especially during the Great Depression.4